-We cover surrounding areas local to Wallington, Sutton, Carshalton and Mitcham.
+We cover surrounding areas local to Wallington, Sutton and Carshalton.
 As a small, local rescue, we have limited resources.

 Unfortunately, we are unable to rehome out of area due to the time it would take us to carry out a home check and transport an animal to its new home.